zwhoo/Scale-Sets-Image-Analysis-Toolkit/ReadMe.txt

     A Spatially-Constrained Color-Texture Model for Hierarchial VHR Image Segmentation.
     IEEE Geoscience and Remote Sensing Letters.
     2013, 10(1), 120-124.

+    SuperSIAT 2.0 is coming...The new version added two functions, includes scale-sets-based image classification and optimal scale parameter estimation.
+The new software will be avalible once the new paper is accepted.

     If you have any questions, please feel free to contact Dr. Zhongwen Hu, email: zwhoo@szu.edu.cn